stevenhggns/Buckley_Lab_SIP_project_protocols/nucleotide_conc/picogreen.md

 plate.
 The standard curve should be duplicated.

-## Adding samples (a.k.a. template)
+## Unknown & blank well reagent additions

-*   99 uL of TE should be placed in wells of the Costar plate that are to house samples.
-Samples should be run in duplicate.
+*   Add 99 uL of TE buffer to all wells on the Costar plate assigned as unknowns or blanks.
-	* Multichannel pipettors and reagent resevoirs can be used for this step if many samples are run.
+	* Multichannel pipettors and reagent resevoirs can be used for this step if many unknowns/blanks are in the layout.

-*   To the 99 uL in each well, add 1uL of template (sample).

-*   Additionally, at least one nucleotide sample should be used as a blank (2 replicates).
-	* Set up as above, with 99 uL TE buffer and 1 uL sample.
+*   Add 100 uL of TE buffer to all blank wells.
-    * This blank will not have Picogreen reagent added to it, and thus will give a measure of fluorescence that is present naturally in the sample.
+	* The blanks will not have Picogreen reagent added.

+*   Add 1uL of the corresponding unknown to the assigned unknown well.

 ## Making and adding Picogreen Reagent

-* Based on the number of samples to be run, calculate the volume of 1x Picogreen reagent that should be made (volume in ul):
+* Based on the number of unknowns to be run, calculate the volume of 1x Picogreen reagent that should be made (volume in ul):

-	* total\_volume: 110 * (number\_of\_samples + number\_of\_standards)
+	* total\_volume (uL): 110 * (number\_of\_unknowns + number\_of\_standards)
+		* __NOTE:__ Remember the duplicates!

 * Once that the total volume is determined, calculate dilution of the 200x Picogreen reagent:

-	* Volume of 200x Picogreen needed: total\_volume * 1/200
+	* Volume of 200x Picogreen needed (uL): total\_volume * 1/200
-	* Volume of TE buffer needed: total\_volume * 199/200
+	* Volume of TE buffer needed (uL): total\_volume * 199/200

 * For example:
-	* If running 10 samples, 1100 uL of 1x Picogreen should be made, using 5.5 uL of 200x Picogreen reagent diluted with 1094.5 uL of 1x TE buffer.
+	* If running 10 unknowns in duplicate (& 14 total standards),
+	2640 uL of 1x Picogreen should be made, using 13.2 uL of 200x Picogreen reagent diluted with 2626.8 uL of 1x TE buffer.

 *   Make up Picogreen reagent in a falcon tube (15 mL or 50 mL, depending on the amount needed) that is wrapped in aluminum foil (to prevent